 Cost of Ownership

-As long as you can live with the inherent inefficiency of its engine, there's a lot to like about the Kia cee'd GT.
+There's a lot to like about the Kia Ceed GT.
 It's a lovely-looking thing and it's absolutely rammed to the gunwales with standard equipment.
 The pricing is keen, the fit and finish is good, the seven-year warranty is a major attraction and the thought of a 204PS turbocharged engine in a Kia always raises a smile.